 Where due to practical reasons such as time constraints or turn-table precision, measurement with the reference steps is not practical, sparser grids can be used.
 Use of sparse grids can lead to errors in TRP assessment.
-In order to characterize these errors, the SF (sparsity factor) of the grid is defined as
+In order to characterize these errors, the SF (sparsity factor) of the grid is defined as:

+SF=max∆ugrid∆uref,∆vgrid∆vref

 Where and are the actual steps used in the wave vector space in the measurement.